KWilson310/E-Cigarette-and-Healthy-Habits-Study/README.md

 Each author contributed equally to the design, coding & development, analysis, and writing of this project.
 The contribution breakdown can be found below.
 Additionally, author names are included in each of the scripts, with some having multiple authors.
 * Elizabeth Greenan: CSV creation, EDA, Pre-Processing, Random Forest models
 * Nicholas Perry: Data Cleaning, EDA, Elastic Net Logistic Regression (Lasso and Ridge)
-* Kevin Wilson: EDA, Pre-Processing, feature selection analysis, correlation analysis, Cramer's V analysis
+* Kevin Wilson: EDA, Pre-Processing, feature selection analysis, correlation analysis, Cramér's V analysis